mandiant/ioc_writer/examples/10_to_11_upgrade/openioc_10_to_11_README.txt

 ===============================================================================
-OpenIOC 1.1 to 1.0 Downgrade script
+OpenIOC 1.1 to 1.0 Upgrade script

 openioc_11_to_10.py
 ===============================================================================